+Check Immigration, Refugees and Citizenship Canada (IRCC)'s website for current information before you make travel plans because the list of countries can change at any time.
 Make sure you have all the proper documents before you travel to Canada.

 When you apply for a single-entry visitor’s visa, you will automatically be considered for a multiple-entry visa.
 These visas are valid for 10 years.
-You can only stay in Canada for up to 6 months at a time
+You can only stay in Canada for up to 6 months at a time.

 The Parent and Grandparent Super Visa is also a multiple-entry visa that is valid for 10 years.
 It allows parents and grandparents to stay in Canada for up to 2 years at a time.